-Akula Taekwondo is a great school for those new to martial arts.
+Akula Taekwondo is a great school for those new to karate and the martial arts.
 Our instructors make learning fun by enthusiastically engaging students while drawing out the appropriate level of effort.
 By challenging the students properly, we maximize the students progress and self confidence.

 Our Taekwondo instructors are truly incredible with all ages, from preschool to adults.
 Stop in and you will quickly conclude that we have a program that will grow your self confidence, increase athleticism and fitness, and develop a superior sense of one’s self.